Sign up for our updates. No spam.

 Under construction

-Resources: Safety, Recovery, & Mental Health (January 2025)
+Wildfire Resources: Safety, Recovery, & Mental Health

+January 9, 2025 (Los Angeles, CA) – Our hearts go out to those impacted by the fires across Los Angeles, and to our school communities and families.
 We know the devastating impact this situation has had on our families, friends, schools, and communities.
 ETM-LA continues to monitor ongoing developments across Los Angeles County.
 Listed below are safety, recovery, and mental health resources to support those who have been affected.
+In moments like these, we are reminded of the strength and resilience of our community.
+Together, we will rise and emerge through this challenging time.

 We are grateful to the firefighters and first responders, and to each of you for your unwavering love and care.
+We will continue to update this page and support relief and recovery efforts.
+Please stay safe, informed, and connected.

 Mental Health Support